spack/spack/lib/spack/docs/workflows.rst

 * On systems with I-node quotas, modules might be preferable to views and extension packages.

-* Views and activated extensions maintain state that is semantically equivalent to the information in a ``spack module loads`` script.
+* Views and activated extensions maintain a state that is semantically equivalent to the information in a ``spack module loads`` script.
-  Administrators might find things easier to maintain without the added "heavyweight" state of a view.
+  Administrators might find things easier to maintain without the added heavyweight state of a view.

 ------------------------------
 Developing Software with Spack
 ------------------------------

-For any project, one needs to assemble an environment of that application's dependencies.
-You might consider loading a series of modules or creating a filesystem view.
+For any project, you need to assemble an environment of the application's dependencies.
+You might consider loading a series of modules or creating a file-system view.
 This approach, while obvious, has some serious drawbacks:

 1. There is no guarantee that an environment created this way will be consistent.
 Your application could end up with dependency A expecting one version of MPI, and dependency B expecting another.
-   The linker will not be happy...
+   The linker will not be happy.

 2. Suppose you need to debug a package deep within your software DAG.
    If you build that package with a manual environment, then it becomes difficult to have Spack auto-build things that depend on it.
-That could be a serious problem, depending on how deep the package in question is in your dependency DAG.
+That could be a serious problem, depending on how deep the package in question is within your dependency DAG.

 3. At its core, Spack is a sophisticated concretization algorithm that matches up packages with appropriate dependencies and creates a